Clustered Graph Matching for Label Recovery and Graph Classification: The good and the bad of coarse matching

 \subsection{The cost of averaging}

-The case where averaging is detrimental to matchability is a bit more nuanced.
-Assume now that there exists a $P$ such that $P(P^*)^T$ shuffles $k$ vertex labels and $\mathbb{E}_B(f(P)-f(P^*))>0$.
-This is equivalent to
+The case where coarse averaging is detrimental to matchability is a bit more nuanced.
+Assume that there exists a $P$ such that $P(P^*)^T\in\Pi_{n,\xi}$, and $\mathbb{E}_B(f(P)\!-\!f(P^*))\!>\!0$.
 This is tantamount to the noise contributed by the class 2 graphs obfuscating the alignment signal present in the in-sample class 1 graphs.
 Indeed, the optimal graph matching permutation between a class 1 and class 2 graph will, with high probability, not be the true latent (in the case of the out-of-sample graph) or observed (in the case of in-sample graphs) alignment.